needalongwaytogo/assignment2/README.md

 This part of program aims to identify the highest location within a 5 km radius from the user input coordiantes.

-Currently, the program can correctly access to the elevation value according to user input location.

-The coordinates of minimum bounding box of the 5 km buffer can be detected.
+Currently, the program can correctly access to the elevation value according to user input location and output the coordinates of the highest points within 5 km buffer.